scarywalker/zionews/README.md

 four(3.5) working external acces apis, the same that are described in the json with the postman collection

-1 post http://localhost:4000/api/v1/auth/register remeber to put a json with name(varchar255), email(varchar255) we check if it looks emaily, password(varchar255) properly encrypted in the DB, and the preferences( array of texts) all fields are mandatory and checked, you will gain a uuid generated id to make other 2 api calls and a 1 hour lasting veryfication token that used to work, but now the veryfication has been temporaraly suspended
+1 post http://localhost:4000/api/v1/auth/register remeber to put a json with name(varchar255), email(varchar255) we check if it looks emaily, password(varchar255) properly encrypted in the DB, and the preferences( array of texts) all fields are mandatory and checked, you will gain a uuid generated id to make other 2 api calls and a 1 hour lasting veryfication token needed for the get and put request as a header

-2 post http://localhost:4000/api/v1/auth/login/ remeber to put a json with email and password we check them and show you your user id and give you an hour lasting acces token( see previous point)
+2 post http://localhost:4000/api/v1/auth/login/ remeber to put a json with email and password we check them and show you your user id and give you an hour lasting acces token needed for the get and put request as a header

-3 put http://localhost:4000/api/v1/dashboard/:id remeber to put a json with new name and preferensses( I think I forgot to check this one), login credentials WILL NEVER CHANGE
+3 put http://localhost:4000/api/v1/dashboard/:id remeber to put a json with new name and preferensses, login credentials WILL NEVER CHANGE, remember jwttoken

-4 get http://localhost:4000/api/v1/news/:id it's get, no req.body, YAY, that is the main feature, the news fetching is great, the llm filtering could be better formatted but is fine, the email feature <del>maybe<del> will be fixed
+4 get http://localhost:4000/api/v1/news/:id it's get, no req.body, YAY, that is the main feature, the news fetching is great, the llm filtering could be better formatted but is fine, the email feature <del>maybe<del> will work, remember remember jwttoken

 ## Credits

 Thank those who helped make this possible.
 Mainly coffe and Indian youtubers.

+## API KEY

+open ai auto deactivates keys in public repos I will submit a key with the form, sorry for the incovenience